wessenstam/gts21/karbon/day-2/day-2.rst

 Logging With ELK Stack
 ++++++++++++++++++++++

 Similar to monitoring, a robust logging solution for your Kubernetes environment is critical to quickly diagnosing issues with services.
-Karbon provides a complete **ELK** deployment as part of your cluster for logging related to the Kubernetes cluseter infrastructure.
+Karbon provides a complete **ELK** deployment as part of your cluster for logging related to the Kubernetes cluster infrastructure.
 The **ELK** stack consists of **Elasticsearch**, **Logstash**, and **Kibana**. `Elasticsearch <https://www.elastic.co/elasticsearch/>`_ is a distributed, full-text search engine responsible for indexing log data to provide quick searches. `Logstash <https://www.elastic.co/logstash>`_ is a data processing pipeline responsible for filtering data and sending to different outputs, including Elasticsearch. `Kibana <https://www.elastic.co/kibana>`_ provides the front end to the stack, letting you explore and visualize data.

    .. figure:: images/67.png